-In the past, consumers were pretty much at the mercy of their brick-and-mortar banks and didn’t have a lot of say when it comes to fees.
-But increasingly, mobile banking has become an attractive option for many consumers.
+In the past, consumers were at the mercy of brick-and-mortar banks and didn’t have much say regarding fees.
+But increasingly, online banks have become an attractive option for many consumers.

-If you’re looking for a way to eliminate fees and switch to mobile/online banking, Chime could be a great option for you.
-In this Chime review, we will provide an overview of Chime so you can decide if it’s the best choice for you.
+If you want to eliminate fees and switch to online banking, Chime could be an excellent option for you.
+In this Chime review, we will provide an overview of Chime, so you can decide if it’s the best choice for you.

-When you sign up with Chime, you receive access to a free checking account, debit card, and savings account.
-When you add money to your account, it will initially be deposited into your checking account.
-You will likely use this account most often for daily expenses.
-You can transfer money to savings as needed.
+When you sign up with Chime, you get access to a free Chime checking account, Visa debit card, secured credit card, and savings account.
+When you add money to your account, Chime will initially deposit it into your Chime Checking Account.
+You will likely use this checking account most often for daily expenses.
+You can transfer money to your Chime Savings Account as needed.

-You can also deposit cash into your Chime Spending Account at over 60,000 retail locations where Green Dot is available.
-Your deposits are FDIC insured up to $250,000 through Bancorp Bank.
+Your Chime checking accounts can be funded at over 60,000 retail locations.
+Your cash deposits are FDIC insured up to $250,000 through Bancorp Bank.

 Users have multiple ways to save their money with Chime.
-You have the option to set up automatic transfers to savings.
-Every time you get paid, Chime will automatically transfer a percentage of your paycheck over to your savings account.
-This can be a good option for individuals that have a hard time saving on their own.
+One option is to set up automatic transfers to savings.
+Chime will automatically transfer a percentage of your paycheck to your Chime savings account every time you get paid.
+This can be a suitable option for individuals who have a hard time saving on their own.

-Before you sign up for a Chime account, it’s a good idea to know some of the account features and services you’ll be receiving.
-Here is an overview of Chime’s services, as well as the advantages and disadvantages of each.
+Before you sign up for a Chime checking account, let’s have a look at its features and benefits.
+Here is an overview of Chime’s services and the advantages and disadvantages of each.

-They don’t offer paper checks, so if you need to write someone a check, you can do this through the Chime app.
-The check will be processed within three to nine business days.
+They don’t offer paper checks.
+However, if you need to write someone a check, you can do this through the Chime app.
+Chime will process the check within three to nine business days.
 However, you can pay bills with their online bill pay feature.

 Chime Savings Account

-Chime also offers a high-yield savings account that you can apply for separately from the checking account.
-However, the interest rate is only 0.50% APY, which is very competitive right now.
+Chime’s Savings Account is a high-yield savings account that you can apply for separately from the Chime Checking Account.
+However, the interest rate is 2.00%3 APY, which is very competitive right now.

 Automatic Savings Program

-Once you’re signed up for a savings account, you’ll receive instant access to their automatic savings feature.
-Every time you make a purchase with your debit card, Chime will round up the purchase amount to the nearest dollar.
-This money will automatically be added to your savings account.
+Once you sign up for an online savings account, you’ll receive instant access to their automatic savings feature.
+Whenever you make debit card purchases, Chime will round up the purchase amount to the nearest dollar.
+Then, Chime will automatically add this money to your savings account.

 Small numbers add up to big numbers over time, so this is a great way to slowly start building your savings account.
 And best of all, it will happen without you even having to think about it.

-When you set up direct deposit, you’ll automatically be able to receive your funds up to two days early.
+When you set up direct deposit, you’ll automatically be able to get your paycheck up to two days early2.
 As soon as Chime receives the direct deposit from your employer, it will post to your account.

-Some people get nervous at the thought of not having a physical bank they can visit with questions and concerns.
-But Chime provides quite a bit of support through its mobile app, which is available on iOS and Android devices.
+Some people get nervous about not having a physical bank they can visit with questions and concerns.
+But Chime customer service provides quite a bit of support through its mobile app, which is available on iOS and Android devices.

 You can keep track of your spending, deposits, and withdrawals entirely through the mobile app.
-With the mobile app, you can quickly check your statement balance even when you’re on the go.
-You can also deposit paper checks by snapping a photo using mobile check deposit.
+With the Chime mobile app, you can quickly check your account balance even when you’re on the go.
+You can also deposit paper checks by snapping a photo using the mobile check deposit feature.